jnapper7/acp-sdk/examples/echo-agent/README.md

 assumes you are deploying from the directory with the `pyproject.toml` file for the echo agent.
 Adjust as needed.

+If using wfsm version prior to 0.2.1
   ```
   wfsm deploy --manifestPath deploy/echo-agent-manifest.json --envFilePath deploy/echo-agent-wfsm-config.yaml

+Otherwise use
   ```
+  wfsm deploy --manifestPath deploy/echo-agent-manifest.json --configPath=deploy/echo-agent-wfsm-config.yaml

   Using the output of the logs to get the values for the `API_KEY`, `AGENT_ID`, and `WORKFLOW_SERVER_PORT`, we can